merces/aleph/README.md

 And that's it.
 Check your logs under log/aleph.log to any troubleshooting.

-#### Reviewing collected data
+#### Install the Web interface(Webui)
+Edit the "SERVER_NAME" constant at your settings.py file.
+	ex: SERVER_NAME = 'mydomain.com:90'

+then create the following entry:
+	SECRET_KEY = 'Pu7s0m3cryp7l337here' #do not use this ;)

+Setup your database:

+	python bin/db_create.py

+Run the	webui script:

+	bin/aleph-webui.sh

+To access your webinterface open your favorite browser at http://SERVER_NAME #That value you changed before.

+	Login: admin
+	Password: changeme12!

+**Note: For sake of Security's God, CHANGE YOUR PASSWORD! ;)**

-For now there's still no Web interface (but it will, I swear) so you must use other software to review and query data on elasticsearch.
+But if you do not like our webinterface you still can use other softwares  to review and query data on elasticsearch.
 I strongly suggest this [Chrome REST client plugin](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) or the great [Kibana](http://www.elasticsearch.org/guide/en/kibana/current/working-with-queries-and-filters.html)

 #### Currently implemented
 **Collectors**